chihina/GAFL-FINE-CVIU/README.md

 This is the official repository for the following paper:

 Chihiro Nakatani, Hiroaki Kawashima, Norimichi Ukita
-Human-in-the-loop Adaptation in Group Activity Feature Learning for Team Sports Video Retrieval, (under review).
+Human-in-the-loop Adaptation in Group Activity Feature Learning for Team Sports Video Retrieval.

-We will add detailed explanations after acceptance.
+Computer Vision and Image Understanding, vol.263, pp. 104577, 2026.

 ## Environment
 python 3.10.2